User Guide

 SCX-ray reflectivity for solid surfaces

-SCIn situ material processing or testing experiments in secondary open-platform sample area (upstream of sample chamber).
+SCIn situ material processing or testing experiments in open sample area.
 CONTACT BEAMLINE STAFF before submitting proposals

 Coherent Hard X-ray Scattering